Slumping technology stocks pull Wall Street lower

 Inflation has been weighing on a wide range of industries in the form of higher raw materials costs and more costly labor.
 Many businesses have been raising prices on everything from food to clothing to offset the impact of higher costs, but the pressure has been increasing.
 Key retailers, including Target and Walmart have said that higher costs are squeezing operations.
 They also raised concerns that consumers are tempering spending on a wide range of goods.

+“When you think about consumer spending, wages are great but inflation is greater,” said Barry Bannister, chief equity strategist at Stifel.
+“Consumers are squeezed and that’s affecting all of retail.”

-Consumers were already getting squeezed by a supply and demand disconnect when Russia invaded Ukraine and prompted another jump in energy prices, including gasoline.
-The pain at the pump has cut into spending for many.
+Consumers were already getting squeezed by a supply and demand disconnect when Russia invaded Ukraine and prompted another jump in energy prices.
+Oil prices are up 46% this year and that has pushed gasoline prices to record highs, with pain at the pump cutting into spending for many.
 Supply chain problems were worsened by China's recent lockdown in several major cities as it deals with rising COVID-19 cases.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.